Note - this was a guest post for TechInAsia, a great site for APAC startups.

 Why build a brand?

-In an age of clones and cluttered app stores, having a strong brand for your portfolio is more important than ever.
+In an age of and cluttered app stores, having a strong brand for your portfolio is more important than ever.

 A strong brand will convert better in cross promotion and organic adoption of apps from the same company, offsetting rising CPAs to individual titles.
 A friend at a large mobile studio with many games, estimated the brand uplift factor to be over 20%.